Vegueta-1/ESP32-C3-Universal-RapidFire-PS4-PS5-Controllers/README.md

 What the Hardware Mod Actually Does
 This is a hardware mod installed inside your PS4 Dual Shock or PS5 Dual Sense controller.
-The ESP32‑C3 microcontroller sits between the trigger board and the console, intercepting the R2 signal and providing advanced functionality:
+The ESP32‑C3 microcontroller sits between the controller board and the console, intercepting the R2 signal and providing advanced functionality:

 - Rapid‑Fire (continuous or burst modes)